heridev/smsforall-rails-api/README.md

 rails console
 ```

+### Visualize the Sidekiq panel and background jobs
 If you want to access the Sidekiq panel remember to run the env variables as follows:
 NOTE: Remember to stop and start your server again.
 ```